112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 - Printing — Stars and Stripes, Yank, Army Talks, Overseas Woman, I and E pamphlets.

 <div id="11"><em>11.
-“The French are using our gas, but they won't give it to Americans.
-You can't get gas in the French zones of occupation if you're driving through.”</em></div>
+“The French are using our gas, but they won’t give it to Americans.
+You can’t get gas in the French zones of occupation if you’re driving through.”</em></div>

 You are not supposed to.